 When mixing the oils and the lye solution together, many soapmakers are taught to continue mixing their soap until they reach trace, which is when the raw soap begins to thicken.
 There are various stages of trace, and each is defined by how thick the soap batter is.

 What’s actually the important part is that the oils and lye solution are emulsified, evenly mixed, and distributed in the raw soap mixture.
-Emulsification occurs right before trace.
+Emulsification occurs right before trace in cold process soapmaking.
 You can identify emulsification by checking that there is not any streaks of oil left in the raw soap mixture (and it has not yet begun to thicken.)

 You’ll notice in many of my tutorials, the instructions call for mixing your to emulsification before starting the process of adding colorants or other additives.
-The reason I usually stop at emulsification rather than trace is because it gives me more time to incorporate colorants and additives.
+One reason to stop at emulsification rather than trace when you make cold process soap is because it allows more time to incorporate colorants and additives.
 You can always stick blend the soap more to reach light, medium, or thick trace.
 However, you can never undo the amount of mixing and thickness of a soap at trace!

 Light trace is when there is no streaks of oil left in the raw soap mixture, and when the soap is the consistency of a thin cake batter, a barely thickened mixture.
 If you dip a spatula in lightly traced soap and trail it over the surface of the soap, it will sit on top of the surface of the soap for a second and then sink back into the mixture.
 Thin trace in cold process soapmaking is typically ideal for any type of swirling, especially if you want to create thin wispy swirls.

-Medium trace is further along than light trace.
+If you contine mixing past light trace when you make cold process soap, you’ll reach medium trace.
 The consistency of medium trace is similar to thicker cake batter, and is moderately thick.
 When you dip a spatula in medium traced soap and trail it over the surface, it will sit on top of the surface of the soap and not sink back in.
 Medium trace in cold process soapmaking is a great time for a lot of design techniques where a thicker swirl or more structural support is necessary, as well as adding chunkier additives like herbs or embeds of soap.

 Taking Control of Trace in Cold Process Soapmaking